Using our BioResource

 Apply for data Apply for samples Apply for recall

-Our cohorts cover three main areas: common diseases, rare diseases, and general population.
+Our cohorts cover three main areas: common diseases, rare diseases, and general population, which includes our programmes based on demographic criteria such as age or ethnicity.
 Due to the specialist work needed to support COVID-19 research we also have a dedicated COVID-19 cohort.

 Common diseases

 Common diseases affect more than 2% of the population, often across age groups.
-Our national-scale recruitment covers Inflammatory Bowel Disease (IBD), Immune-Mediated Inflammatory Diseases (IMID), Mental Health and Non-alcoholic Fatty Liver Disease (NAFLD).
+Our national programmes are Inflammatory Bowel Disease (IBD) BioResource, Immune-Mediated Inflammatory Diseases (IMID) BioResource, Mental Health BioResource and Non-alcoholic Fatty Liver Disease (NAFLD) BioResource.

 Rare diseases